Method pages

 To the side of the method's title is the toolbar:

 The toolbar buttons can be identified by hovering over them.
-They are, from left to right:
+Some of the toolbar buttons may not be visible on every method page, or to every user.
+The buttons are, from left to right:

-- Adds the method to a collection of your choice (see Collections).
+Add to collection- Adds the method to a collection of your choice (see Collections).
+Only available to registered users.

-- Creates a duplicate of the method in the method editor which you can then edit (see Adding methods).
+Clone- Creates a duplicate of the method on the Add method page which you can then edit (see Adding methods).
+Only available to registered Power users.

-- Displays a public link to the method page so it can be shared with others.
+Share- Displays a public link to the method page so it can be shared with others.
+For information on what it means for a method to be public, see Adding methods > Private and public methods.

-- Opens another tab displaying all the rows of the method's plain course in plaintext format.
+Export rows- Opens a new browser tab displaying all the rows of the method's plain course in plaintext format.

-- Opens a new tab displaying the contents of the blue line tab in a form which is easy to print.
+Printable version- Opens a new browser tab displaying the contents of the blue line tab in a form which is easy to print.

 Tabs overview